Causal Zap

 Tips & tricks

-Jump earlier at high speed portals
+Jump earlier after speed changes

-Use short taps in tight spike corridors
+Use short taps in tight corridors

-Memorize the portal exits, not just the entrances
+Memorize portal exits, not only portal entrances

 Why it’s fun